sungnga/instagram-clone-app/README.md

     - Use the Tab component from Material UI to render the individual tabs
     - for both small and large screen sizes, write a conditional that only if isOwner is true, then render the Saved tab

+### 29. Displaying the related content in profile tabs:
+- We want to display related content for each tab in profile page.
+For example, for the Posts tab, we want to display the posts the user posted in a grid layout.
+For the Saved tab, we want to display all the posts the user has saved
+- The ProfilePosts component will display the user's posts in the Posts tab.
+The user's post is found in user.posts property.
+We can map over the user.posts array and render each post in GridPost component.
+If there aren't any posts, we'll display a no-content section element
+- The SavedPosts component will display the posts that the user has saved in the Saved tab.
+If there aren't any saved posts, we'll display a no-content section element
+- In src/components/profile/ProfileTabs.js file:
+  - Import the GridPost component
+  - In ProfileTabs component:
+    - At the bottom of section tag, write a conditional that if value is equal to 0, then render the `<ProfilePosts />` component and pass down user and isOwner as props
+    - Right after that, write a conditional that if value is equal to 1, then render the `<SavedPosts />` component and pass down user as props
+  - At the bottom of the page, create two local functional components called ProfilePosts and SavedPosts
+  - **Building the ProfilePosts component:**
+  - In ProfilePosts component:
+    - Receive the user and isOwner props from the ProfileTabs parent component
+    - Use useProfileTabsStyles() hook to style the component
+    - Before mapping over the user.posts array, write an if statement to check if there is any posts in the user.posts array at all.
+If there's no content (user.posts.length === 0) and isOwner is true, then return and display a text that says "Upload a Photo".
+If isOwner is false, display a text that says "No Photos"
+    - In the return section, map over the user.posts array and render each post in a `<PostGrid />` component.
+Pass down to it the key and post props
+  - **Building the SavedPosts component:**
+  - In SavedPosts component:
+    - Receive the user props from the ProfileTabs parent component
+    - Use useProfileTabsStyles() hook to style the component
+    - We don't have any saved posts right now, so we will display a no-content section